FINDING ME TIME AS A MOM

 It is essential in ensuring your everyday-sanity as well as your longer-term ability to fill everybody else’s cups – by simply ensuring yours is full enough to pour from.

 Here are some tips to make the elusive ME TIME happen for all your hard working moms:

-2. Try to determine the length of your time-windows in your day/ week/ month: not only from what’s available, but what feels necessary.
+2. Try to determine windows of time in your day/ week/ month: not only from what’s available, but what feels necessary, for you.
 It might be anywhere from 5mins to meditate to 30mins to read a book everyday; an hour a few times a week for a walk in the neighbourhood park; or a couple hours every fortnight for a spa weekend, a mini-shopping spree once a month, or even a solo holiday once a year…

 3. Schedule it in: Now that you know what it is you want to do and how long it will take, BLOCK that time on your calendar and own it!
 Even just the smallest pockets of me-time, can work wonders.
 It can leave you feeling refreshed, lighter, more grounded and so much better about life.